doctrine/sql-formatter/README.md

 ## History

+This package is a fork from https://github.com/jdorn/sql-formatter Here is what the original History section says:

-I found myself having to debug auto-generated SQL statements all the time and wanted some way to easily output formatted HTML without having to include a huge library or copy and paste into online formatters.
+> I found myself having to debug auto-generated SQL statements all the time and
+> wanted some way to easily output formatted HTML without having to include a
+> huge library or copy and paste into online formatters.

-I was originally planning to extract the formatting code from PhpMyAdmin, but that was 10,000+ lines of code and used global variables.
+> I was originally planning to extract the formatting code from PhpMyAdmin,
+> but that was 10,000+ lines of code and used global variables.

-I saw that other people had the same problem and used Stack Overflow user losif's answer as a starting point.  http://stackoverflow.com/a/3924147
+> I saw that other people had the same problem and used Stack Overflow user
+> losif's answer as a starting point.  http://stackoverflow.com/a/3924147

+― @jdorn

 ## Usage